OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Damage_Calculation.md

 - **Broadhead/X-Heavy** (3): 125% damage

 ### 3. Damage Cap

+**Game Rule Summary**: There's a maximum amount of damage any single hit can do, even with the best gear and perfect conditions.
+This prevents one-shot kills and keeps combat balanced.
+The cap is three times what your weapon would normally do at perfect quality and condition.

 ```
 DamageCap = BaseDamage * Quality * Condition * 3
 ```